Barath23/FirstProject/README.md

 ## Problem Statement:

 The inputs of various sensors for different wafers have been provided.
 In electronics, a wafer (also called a slice or substrate) is a thin slice of semiconductor used for the fabrication of integrated circuits.
 The goal is to build a machine learning model which predicts whether a wafer needs to be replaced or not(i.e., whether it is working or not) based on the inputs from various sensors.
 There are two classes: +1 and -1.
-a. +1 means that the wafer is in a working condition and it doesn’t need to be replaced.
+1. +1 means that the wafer is in a working condition and it doesn’t need to be replaced.
-b. -1 means that the wafer is faulty and it needs to be replaced.
+2. -1 means that the wafer is faulty and it needs to be replaced.

 ## Solution Overvie